8 July 2000; Silver Creek, Minnesota; 0600 hrs

 "What about the Russians?"
 Daniel said.

 Jack gave him an odd look.
-"Davis must've really gotten you spooked about that."
+"Davis really got you spooked about that."

 "It's not just Major Davis.
-I mean...they're going to find out eventually, right?" he said, directing the question as much to Sam as to Jack.
-"If it's not the Russians, it'll be some other nation that draws a few connections between events.
-I mean, a chemical spill?
+I mean...they're going to find out eventually, right?" he said, directing the question to both Sam and Jack.
+"If it's not the Russians, it'll be some other nation that draws a few connections between events and doesn't believe the cover story.
+I mean, a 'chemical spill?'
 There was a fireball in the sky, and Russia, at least, detected the ship before it exploded."

 "It'll take more than that to make the leap to the Stargate," Sam pointed out.
 "And there are always delicate diplomatic situations that'll make other nations wary of accusing us of too much with no concrete evidence."